 The SUPERRUNNER seen between Paros and Naxos, three days before having my trip with her.

-The high speed ferry SUPERRUNNER was built in Italy, being almost completed in 1998 with a view of operating for Sea Containers' brand Superseacat Italia as the SUPERSEACAT FOUR on the Brindisi-Çeşme line.

-However, she remained incomplete for the entire year, instead entering service in 1999 on the Baltic Sea, on the Tallinn-Helsinki line and was also chartered to Silja Line between 2000 and 2006, operating under the SuperSeaCat brandname, alongside her sister ship, the SUPERSEACAT THREE.
-She is part of the MDV 1200-class, which corresponds to a class of four high speed craft, three of which went on to spend their careers in Greece (the fourth one is the current ALMUDAINA DOS which operates for Spanish company Trasmediterránea).
+The high speed ferry SUPERRUNNER was built in Italy, being almost completed in 1998 with a view of operating for the British conglomerate Sea Containers, under their Superseacat Italia brandname as the SUPERSEACAT FOUR on the Brindisi-Çeşme line.
+However, she remained incomplete for the entire year, instead entering service in 1999 on the Finnish Gukf, on the Tallinn-Helsinki line.
+She was also chartered to the Finnish company Silja Line between 2000 and 2006, operating under the SuperSeaCat brandname, alongside her sister ship, the SUPERSEACAT THREE.
+She is part of the MDV 1200-class, which corresponds to a class of four high speed craft, three of which went on to spend their careers in Greece (the fourth one is the current ALMUDAINA DOS which operates for the Spanish company Trasmediterránea).

 After the completion of the 2008 season on the Baltic Sea, the two newly-acquired high speed craft went to Poland for conversion, arriving in Greece right before the start of the summer of 2009.
 That year, the SPEEDRUNNER III was deployed on the Piraeus-Syros-Tinos-Mykonos line, while the SPEEDRUNNER IV was deployed on the company's main line, the Piraeus-Serifos-Sifnos-Milos-Kimolos-Folegandros line.
 She had an instant impact on the line, and quickly won the hearts of the Western Cyclades residents thanks to her speed and her comfortable service.
-Not only did she become her company's new flagship, but she was also instrumental in her owners being awarded the 'Passenger Line of The Year' prize in the 2009 Greek Shipping Awards hosted by Lloyd's List.
+Not only did she become her company's new flagship, but she was also instrumental in her owners receiving the 'Passenger Line of The Year' award in the Lloyd's List Greek Shipping Awards for 2009.
 She remained deployed on the Piraeus-Serifos-Sifnos-Milos-Kimolos-Folegandros line until 2011.
 She stopped services in Kimolos and Folegandros in 2012, and was the only ship to operate for the company as the Greek economic crisis began to hit Aegean Speed Lines, with the SPEEDRUNNER II and the SPEEDRUNNER III being sent for lay-up in Elefsina Bay.
 The following year, she herself was laid-up in the same place, with the SPEEDRUNNER III taking her place on the Piraeus-Serifos-Sifnos-Milos line.
 However, she returned to service in 2014, being deployed on the Piraeus-Paros-Naxos line.
-After a positive season overall, she returned to the Piraeus-Serifos-Sifnos-Milos line in 2015, replacing the SPEEDRUNNER III which was chartered to Moroccan company Navline.
+After a positive season overall, she returned to the Piraeus-Serifos-Sifnos-Milos line in 2015, replacing the SPEEDRUNNER III which was chartered to the Moroccan company Navline.
 In 2016 she extended her service to Kimolos, Folegandros and Sikinos, thus serving the Piraeus-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos line.

-However, the 2016 season unexpectedly marked her final one under Aegean Speed Lines, as she was sold to Andros-based company Golden Star Ferries in November 2016.
+However, the 2016 season unexpectedly marked her final one under Aegean Speed Lines, as she was sold to the Andros-based company Golden Star Ferries in November 2016.
 This company has been one of Greece's most promising coastal service companies, as it has experienced an impressive growth over the past years.
 It was founded in 2010 by the brothers Georgios and Dimitris Stefanou, shipowners originally from Andros and who had experience in shipping through the freight company Bright Navigation.
-Golden Star Ferries had its first breakthrough in the Greek coastal service by acquiring the legendary SUPERFERRY II of Blue Star Ferries in order to extend her career on her highly-acclaimed line: the Rafina-Andros-Tinos-Mykonos line.
+Golden Star Ferries had its first breakthrough in the Greek coastal service by acquiring the legendary SUPERFERRY II of Blue Star Ferries in order to extend her career on her highly-acclaimed operations along the Rafina-Andros-Tinos-Mykonos line.
 She was delivered in 2011 and resumed her service on the Rafina-Andros-Tinos-Mykonos-Naxos line.
 As her service continued to be extremely successful despite strong competition, the company decided to expand its fleet, acquiring the Japanese ferry KOGANE MARU of Sado Kisen in 2015, which entered service on the Rafina-Andros-Tinos-Mykonos line in 2016 as the SUPERFERRY.
-Following the latter's success, but also due to the rise of competition on the lines linking Rafina with the Cyclades (notably of high speed craft-specialised company Sea Jets), Golden Star Ferries sought to further improve their services by bringing a high speed ferry to Rafina, hence buying the SPEEDRUNNER IV.
+Following the latter's success, but also due to the rise of competition on the lines linking Rafina with the Cyclades (notably that of Sea Jets, which is a company that is also specialised in the operations of high speed craft), Golden Star Ferries sought to further improve their services by bringing a high speed ferry to Rafina, hence buying the SPEEDRUNNER IV.
 The latter was renamed SUPERRUNNER, and, following a refit in Salamina, she began operations on the Rafina-Tinos-Mykonos-Paros-Naxos-Ios-Santorini line in 2017, where she also operated in 2018.
-Her successful introduction in 2017 was the main factor behind Golden Star Ferries winning the 'Passenger Line of The Year' award presented by Lloyd's List Greek Shipping Awards in 2017.
-Therefore, in both her first seasons under Aegean Speed Lines and Golden Star Ferries, she helped both companies win this prestigious award for the first time in their respective histories.
+Her successful introduction in 2017 was the main factor behind Golden Star Ferries winning the 'Passenger Line of The Year' award award in the Lloyd's List Greek Shipping Awards for 2017.
+Therefore, during both of her first seasons under Aegean Speed Lines and Golden Star Ferries, she helped both companies win this prestigious award for the first time in their respective histories.

 So this is a summary of a long but quite successful career spent by this unique high speed craft.
 Whether she has operated as the SPEEDRUNNER IV or as the SUPERRUNNER, her service on the Cyclades has been praised by many.
 She has constantly provided reliable service, has rarely suffered engine failures and has usually avoided delays when calling in all the various Cyclades ports that she has served.
 Currently, as the SUPERRUNNER, she is the main weapon used by Golden Star Ferries to compete against Sea Jets, and notably against their flagship, the TERA JET.
 The two high speed craft have often had live confrontations regarding which of them will arrive in a Cyclades port first, and have hence been said to form one the biggest Greek coastal service rivalries in recent years.